Jason Falkner

 Jason Falkner (born June 2, 1968) is an American songwriter, musician, and guitarist who was a member of the bands Jellyfish, the Three O'Clock, and the Grays.
 Since 1996, he has released six solo albums, starting with Presents Author Unknown.
-He is also a session musician and producer who has contributed to dozens of recordings by other bands and musicians.
+He is also a session musician and producer who has contributed to dozens of recordings by other bands and musicians as well as a touring bassist with the French duo Air, and more recently as the touring guitarist with Beck for decades.

 Early bands

 Falkner joined the Three O'Clock, as a guitarist (and composer of one song) on their final album Vermillion, released in 1988 on Prince's Paisley Park Records label.
 However, the band broke up shortly afterwards."
 Afterward, Falkner's friend Roger Manning convinced him to move to San Francisco to join his new band, Jellyfish.
 The band's 1990 debut album, Bellybutton, was a minor chart success and received some radio and MTV play.
-Falkner, however, had a number of disputes with other band members, primarily concerning his lack of songwriting opportunities, and what he considered the band's over-reliance on its influences instead of cultivating its own image.
+Falkner, however, had a number of disputes, mostly with band leader Andy Sturmer, primarily concerning his lack of songwriting opportunities, and what he considered the band's over-reliance on its influences instead of cultivating its own image.
 He left the band shortly after touring the world in support of Bellybutton, vowing never to join another band.

 In 1993, Falkner worked with Fabulon as a guest musician.
 This led to jobs as a session player for several other bands, and he worked in this capacity when he met Jon Brion.
 Reluctantly breaking his vow against joining another band, he found himself in the Grays with Jon Brion, Buddy Judge, and Dan McCarroll.
 Composed of three separate songwriters/lead singers/multi-instrumentalists and a drummer, the band fervently disliked the pitfalls and self-imposed politics of most rock bands, and did all in their power to avoid them.
 In spite of this, musical differences led to a rift between members.
 They released only one album, 1994's Ro Sham Bo, before disbanding.